babyfish-ct/graphql-ts-client/example/client/apollo-demo/README.md

 *Notes*

-*1. Here, "queries ... will be refetched" means the queries that have registered themselves into DependencyManager.*
+*a.
+Here, "queries ... will be refetched" means the queries that have registered themselves into DependencyManager.*

-*2. Case "2.a" can not be validated by the [apollo-demo(./)] becasue 'Employee.department' is declared as non-null field in the demo, it's impossible to create a new Employee without parent Department.
+*b.
+Case "2.a" can not be validated by the [apollo-demo](./) becasue 'Employee.department' is declared as non-null field in the demo, it's impossible to create a new Employee without parent Department.
 'Employee.supervisor' is nullable but the parent object and child object are of same type so that it cannot be used to validate that case too.
 Plaese validate that case in your project.*

-3. "return result.dependencies.ofError()" means unconditionally refetch all the quires depends on either 'Department' or 'Employee'.
+3. "return result.dependencies.ofError();" means unconditionally refetch all the quires depends on either 'Department' or 'Employee'.

     a.
 If an error is raised by the business logic of server-side, the database transaction will ensure that all internal operation steps have been rollbacked so that client-side need not to update anything, unless you met a bad server-side team.

     b.
 If an error is raised by network problem, client-side does not know whether the mutation has been executed or not, there is no way other than retry.
 This is why server-side developers say that idempotence is important.

 In actual projects, these two situations should be carefully distinguished.
-However, in order to ensure the indirectness of the demo code, all of them are treated as case b, so you see such barbaric behavior :)
+However, in order to ensure the simplicity of the demo code, all of them are treated as case "b", so you see such barbaric behavior :)

 4. The argument "fetcher" containers the id of associated object of 'Employee.department', it tells DependencyManager to compare the associated objects of the old and new objects, otherwise case "2.b" and case "2.d" cannot work.
 That means the mutation fetcher boundary is very important.
 How to determine the mutation fetcher boundary?